haha1903/logseq-plugin-azure-openai/README.md

 ### Replace
 To replace the selected block with the generated text, click the `Replace` button.

+### Replace by Selected
+The `Replace by Selected` button allows you to replace only the text you have selected in the preview area.
+This feature provides fine-grained control over which parts of the AI response you want to insert into your document.
+Simply:
+1. Select the desired text in the preview area (works in both Preview and Raw modes)
+2. Click the `Replace by Selected` button
+3. Only the selected portion will replace your original content

 ### Regenerate
 If you don't like the output of the prompt, you can click the `Regenerate` button to generate a new response.
 Sometimes the first response is not the best, but the second or third response can be better.